 Spicy chicken wings in a bold Sriracha sauce with sweet apricot jam and zippy mustard.
+Try the new Canadian version of buffalo wings and you'll be converted!
 (Skip to recipe.)

 We've had a curious, marauding moose visit our yard several times this winter.
 He likes to wander around and nibble on whatever tender branch tips he finds appealing.
 Our fruit trees are getting a drastic pruning, whether we like it or not.
 It's kind of like that old joke; Where does a 1000-lb. gorilla sit?
 Answer: Wherever he damn well pleases.
 Well, a 2000-lb. moose can do whatever he damn well pleases in our yard, too, and there's nothing we can do about it (like the moose that moved into my mom's yard last year).